-This Sweet Peas and Escarole Recipe is simple and perfect as a side dish for your favorite chicken, beef, and fish entree.
+This Sweet Green Peas and Escarole Recipe is simple and perfect as a side dish for your favorite chicken, beef, and fish entree.
 It is quick and flavorful for a weeknight dinner and perfect to serve with your holiday meal.

 Sweet peas and escarole are the perfect combinations of sweetness and a hint of bitterness.
 If you’re looking for a quick vegetable side dish to go with supper, this recipe is your answer.
 And especially if you have escarole that is starting to wilt.
-Here’s your answer to not wasting food.
+Here’s your solution to not wasting food.

-How to make Sweet Peas and Escarole
+How to make Sweet Green Peas and Escarole

 The next step is to gently stir the vegetables, add very little water if necessary and continue cooking until the peas are fully cooked.
-This should take another 3 – 5 minutes assuming the vegetables should be kept moist so they cook evenly.
+This should take another 3 – 5 minutes, assuming the vegetables should be kept moist, so they cook evenly.
 You don’t want wrinkly, mushy, overcooked peas.
 So pay close attention to the moisture and make sure you have enough cooking liquid.

 The last step is to check for taste and drizzle Noubess Lemon Infused Extra-Virgin Olive Oil.
-Serve this dish immediately with your favorite chicken, beef or fish recipe.
+Serve this dish immediately with your favorite chicken, beef, or fish recipe.

 Tips and variations